isaac-weisberg/HalfFive/README.md

 And usage a `flatMap` operator commonly produces observables with the same scheduling as what you flat-map *into*.

+The following `SchedulingTrait` implementations are available

+- `SchedulingUnknown` - may emit events on different queues
+- `SchedulingMain` - will emit events ONLY on the main queue
+- `SchedulingSerial` - will emit events ONLY on a serial non-main dispatch queue

 Now let's take a look at the first problem

 ### Synchronous emission upon subscription